-Regardless of how you find yourself at the door of project management there are two ways to develop the skill set you’ll need to successful lead that project.
+Regardless of how you find yourself at the door of project management, there are two ways to develop the skill set you’ll need to successfully lead that project.

-- Informal Training: Sometimes the organization your employed at has in-house PM training to bring you up to snuff on your new responsibilities.
+- Informal training: Sometimes the organization you are employed at has in-house PM training to bring you up to snuff on your new responsibilities.
 There are also mentors who can help shepherd you into the industry.

 Then there’s the real-life versus book smart debate.
 While there’s no answer to that question, probably both is best, there are several ways for the college student with their eye on project management and the accidental project manager to garnish the experience they need to help them lead their project to a successful end.

 - Co-Op: A great asset for the college grad is to join a co-op and take on the project management responsibilities there.